Steps to solve Error Spotting Questions

 1. To solve questions on spotting errors, the first step you should take is to read the complete sentence carefully.
 In most cases, you will be able to detect the error in the first go itself.
 While reading the entire sentence, you must carefully check the subject-verb agreement.

 2. The next step is to carefully check all spellings.
 Many times, an error can be spotted in spelling.

 3. If you can still not detect the error or you are still unsure of the correct answer, then you must read each part of the sentence and closely examine which part consists of an error.

 You must go through the list of common rules so that you can check them while solving questions.

 Following is the list of common errors that can be seen in “spotting the error” questions in the Bank exam –

-2. In case of using prepositions, you need to keep in mind the following definitions – between (to be used for only two)
+2. In the case of using prepositions, you need to keep in mind the following definitions – between (to be used for only two)

 3. Always check for subject-verb agreement – if a subject is singular, then its verb should also be singular.
-On similar grounds, if a subject is a plural, then its verb should also be plural.
+On similar grounds, if a subject is plural, then its verb should also be plural.
 Furthermore, if you write in the present tense, both the noun and the verb take plural forms in opposite ways.
 For instance, the noun adds an “s” to its singular form, on the other hand, the verb removes the “s” from its singular form.

 4. Check for errors in the use of conjunctions – remember that a sentence only uses one conjunction at a time.
-For instance, use of both “as” and “so” in the same sentence is incorrect.
+For instance, the use of both “as” and “so” in the same sentence is incorrect.